Zagreb as the starting point of your journey!

 Because direct flights from Canada (Toronto), Korea (Seoul), Qatar (Doha), UAE (Dubai) land in Zagreb so the passengers on board the flights from Asia are frequently Australians and those on board the flights from Toronto are Americans.

-Most of the abovementioned flights land around midday.
+Most of the aforementioned flights land around midday.

 Most tourists don’t see Zagreb as the primary goal of visiting Croatia but they want to explore the most attractive tourist destinations such as Dubrovnik, Split or Plitvice Lakes.